SamvPy/pi-PrimeNovo/README.md

 **Jan.
 2024**: We will be releasing PrimeNovo-PTM weight in near future, stay tuned.

 **Jan.
-2024**: For people who wants to further understand the PMC algorithm designs, please refer to the paper here : [link](https://proceedings.neurips.cc/paper_files/paper/2022/hash/bb0f9af6a4881ccb6e14c11b8b4be710-Abstract-Conference.html)
+2024**: For people who wants to further understand the PMC algorithm designs, please refer to the paper here : [link](https://proceedings.neurips.cc/paper_files/paper/2022/hash/bb0f9af6a4881ccb6e14c11b8b4be710-Abstract-Conference.html).
-The algorithms are of the high similarity with different application in NLP rather than in De Novo Sequencing.
+The algorithms are of the high similarity with different application in NLP rather than in De Novo Sequencing, it provides you with a different way of understanding from both different application-aspect and algorithm-writing-aspect.

 ## Environment Setup